Mazda CX-9 Wiper Blade Sizes (2007-2023)

 As a Mazda CX-9 owner, having a clear field of vision during rainy or snowy weather is more important than most think, especially with little ones in tow.
 But worn or ill-fitting wiper blades that leave streaks and smears put that clarity in jeopardy.

 Use the chart below to find the precise windshield wiper sizes for each model year of your CX-9.
-We’ve done the homework and also mention the wiper blade brand that’s preferred by Mazda owners to perform better and outlast cheaper options.
+Not sure what wiper brand to go with?
+We’ve done our homework and discovered the one that Mazda owners most often recommend.

 wiper blade